tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

+## v0.27.0

+### Go API Changes

+#### libs/db

+The ReverseIterator API has changed the meaning of `start` and `end`.
+Before, iteration was from `start` to `end`, where `start > end`.
+Now, iteration is from `end` to `start`, where `start < end`.
+The iterator also excludes `end`.
+This change allows a simplified and more intuitive logic, aligning the semantic meaning of `start` and `end` in the `Iterator` and `ReverseIterator`.

+### Applications

+This release enforces a new consensus parameter, the ValidatorParams.PubKeyTypes.
+Applications must ensure that they only return validator updates with the allowed PubKeyTypes.
+If a validator update includes a pubkey type that is not included in the ConsensusParams.Validator.PubKeyTypes, block execution will fail and the consensus will halt.

+By default, only Ed25519 pubkeys may be used for validators.
+Enabling Secp256k1 requires explicit modification of the ConsensusParams.
+Please update your application accordingly (ie. restrict validators to only be able to use Ed25519 keys, or explicitly add additional key types to the genesis file).

 ## v0.26.0

 New 0.26.0 release contains a lot of changes to core data types and protocols.
 It is not